 The Top 10 Health Benefits of Arugula

 Arugula is an extremely healthy and nutritious cruciferous vegetable that many people have never heard of.
-Also called salad rocket or garden rocket, it has a distinctive and delicious peppery flavor to its soft green leaves and goes particularly well in fresh salads like this.
+Also called salad rocket or garden rocket, it has a distinctive and delicious peppery flavor to its soft green leaves and goes particularly well in fresh salads.

 Arugula also has some surprising health benefits for more energy, disease prevention and a healthier appearance.
 Here’s just what makes rocket so good for you.